all-in-one-of/snippets/HOU_SOP_Vellum.md

 `Glue`  -  Source and target geo and search distance to connect pts. (check nr constrains per point)   breaking treshold `Weld Points` - Tide fracture when pts are in same @P     Breaking level at stress level

+# [Vellum Solver]
+- Geo - You can merge all geo and apply constraints by groups
+- Constrains
+- Colliion
+You can write initial attribs to points of geometry like velocity
+You can enter solver and manage forces inside
+Not updating some animatied values of attribs ffrom constrains in solver  instead of it dive velum solver and place `VelumConstraintProperties` check constr in each frame!
+You can also set POP forces
+Add friction porint: `f@friction`

+# [Vellum Solver drape]
+To create drape from patches.
+`welding frame` - where it start to fuse  (maby work on frame 1 ?)
+`forces` - increse velocity damping and air drag if cloth move to much

 ### [Configure Cloth]